ASSESSMENT

 -

-Are there any underlying language difficulties contributing?
-E.g. do they have the vocabulary to identify and describe their emotions?
-Consider ALEXITHYMIA
+Consider underlying language needs — do they have the vocabulary to identify and express their emotions (e.g. alexithymia)?

 PERSPECTIVE-TAKING: